nigelhorne/ged2site/README.md

 I use FindMyPast on Linux, because export of images is better on FMP and because Linux.
 I recognise that many folks use Ancestry on Windows, so I have this rough guide which works for me, but understand that you'll still need to be an advanced Windows user, this is not for the Novice.
+If you still need help, e-mail me, or put an issue on github.com/nigelhorne/ged2site.

 * Firstly install a Perl, either ActiveState or Strawberry will work fine.
 I have also had success using Cygwin's Perl.